-- Is caused by long, continuous exposure to a wet, cold environment; - Symptoms Tingling or itching sensation, burning pain and swelling.
-Blisters in extreme cases; and - Treatment Move individual to a warm, dry area.
-Where the affected tissue can be treated, carefully wash and dry, re-warm and slightly elevate.
+Trench foot is caused by long, continuous exposure to a wet, cold environment.

+Symptoms - Tingling or itching sensation, burning pain, and swelling, blisters in extreme cases.

+Treatment - Move individual to a warm, dry area where the affected tissue can be treated.
+Carefully wash, dry, re-warm, and slightly elevate.
 Seek medical attention.